winrid/java-jni-examples/README.md

 git clone https://github.com/shivprak/java-jni-examples.git
 ```

 Make the run scripts executable `chmod +x compile-*`.
-Depending on your whether you are on a mac or *nix system, run the appropriate script.
-For example if you are on a Mac OSV system, then do the following on your console.
+Depending on whether you are on a mac or *nix system, run the appropriate script.
+For example if you are on Mac OSX, then do the following on your console.

 ```bash
 ./compile-mac.sh